Waneerite History, Family Crest & Coats of Arms

 Another 28 words (2 lines of text) are included under the topic Early Waneerite Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Waneerite family to Ireland
+Migration of the Waneerite family

 In an attempt to escape the chaos experienced in England, many English families boarded overcrowded and diseased ships sailing for the shores of North America and other British colonies.
 Those families hardy enough, and lucky enough, to make the passage intact were rewarded with land and a social environment less prone to religious and political persecution.
 Many of these families became important contributors to the young colonies in which they settled.
 Early immigration and passenger lists have documented some of the first Waneerites to arrive on North American shores: Hester Wainewright who settled in Barbados in 1682; William Wainright settled in Barbados in 1654; John Wainright settled in Pennsylvania in 1773; Mary and John Wainwright settled in New York N.Y. in 1821.